 Whether you have been accused of contaminating surface water, or you are concerned that a fracking process has affected your supply, we can represent you in a court of law with steadfast dedication to your financial interests and long-term health.

-To work with an attorney who is passionate about his practice and his state, call McPherson Law Firm PLLC and request your free consultation today.
+To work with an attorney who is passionate about Texas water rights, call McPherson Law Firm PLLC at (214) 722-7096 or request your free consultation online today.